Abdoulaye Wade: Early life

-Wade was born in Kébémer, Senegal; officially, he was born in 1926, although some claim he was born several years earlier, and the record-keeping of the time is not considered particularly reliable.
+Wade was born in Kébémer, Senegal, on 29 May 1926 into a Wolof family from Gandiol and Waalo.
+Officially, he was born in 1926, although some claim he was born several years earlier, and the record-keeping of the time is not considered particularly reliable.
 He studied and taught law at the Lycée Condorcet in France.
 He holds two doctorates in law and economics.
 He was also dean of the law and economics faculty at the University of Dakar in Senegal.